oodrive/poei/poei-secured-box/README.md

 - Modify the `pom.xml` file to use the dependencies `spring-boot-starter-jdbc` and `postgresql`
   - :warning: the application is already configured to use the database `secured_box`, so you may have to create the database beforehand
-- Create a table that will contain the secrets
+- Create a SQL table that will contain the secrets
 - Create the Java DAO class that read and write lines in the database
 - Update the Java classes to store, update and fetch the secrets in database instead of in memory